Question: Concerning our Editable High School Transcript

 Going the Extra Mile

-We haven’t done so when applying for driver’s permits, but for college admissions, we normally do have our transcripts notarized.
+We haven’t done so when applying for driver’s permits, but for college admissions, we normally do have the kids’ high school transcripts notarized.
 You might try that, too, if the DPS or potential employers still shy away from the printed copy of your student’s transcript.
 It isn’t difficult to do this.
 If you don’t already know somebody who can notarize the transcript, do a Google search to find a notary public in your area.

 This is totally optional, but I also ordered a seal embosser with the name of our homeschool on it, which I used on both transcripts and diplomas.
 It adds a nice touch, and with the number of children we have, it will see a good amount of use by the time we finish this homeschool journey!